Loading#

 Transversal shear at the support is given by transversal_shear_support_left

-and transversal_shear_support_right
+and transversal_shear_support_right.

 >>> uniform.transversal_shear_support_left, uniform.transversal_shear_support_right